andysun2015/OPCUA-Adapter-For-Multiple-Opcua-Server/README.md

    git clone https://github.com/andysun2015/OPCUA-Adapter-For-Multiple-Opcua-Server.git
    ```

+   Relocate the folder greengrass-opcua-adapter-nodejs/config to `/etc/greengrass/opcua-adapter/config` just defined in config_agent.js.

+   **Note:**
+   + The relocated path must also defined in Lambda configuration in IoT Core console, or the Lambda function wouldn't find the path or have no access right to this path\!
+   + There's a future work here which would make this path adjustable\!

 2. Configure the server and monitored nodes

    Modify the field `EndpointUrl` in the file `publishednodes.json` in config folder which contain the server IP and Port that you want to connect to, as well as the node Ids you would like to monitor\.
 Here's the example: